 Skyscanner and Momondo are quite similar and I use them both equally.
 They compare flights from all over the world.
 All you need to do is enter your departure and arrival destination, your intended travel dates and the rest is done for you.
 Find budget friendly flights in order of price, airline or the quickest journey.

 I use these search engines as a way to research flight prices.
 Once I see a certain airline has a particular fare, I will go to their website and book directly through them, not through a partner website.
 Skyscanner and Momondo will usually take you directly to the airlines website, but sometimes to third party sites which can unfortunately sometimes (not always) be unreliable.
 Either way, the booking process is super easy and quick.
-Be sure to have your passport details ready.
-Be aware some budget airlines charge extra for checked in baggage.
+Be aware that some budget airlines charge extra for checked in baggage.

 This search engine is super easy to use.
 The best way to find your required accommodation is to compare by price, location and peoples reviews.
 There are many perks of using booking.com often.
 After using the site for a number of bookings you will become a ‘Genius’.
 Many accommodations offer a 5 to 10 percent discount as well as bonuses like early check ins and late check outs!
 I book most of my accommodation here as you can’t go past the Genius bonuses!